U.S. bankruptcy judge urges settlement on GM ignition defects

 Feinberg, the architect of high-profile compensation funds like the Sept.
 11 Victim Compensation Fund, is considering among other things whether GM should fund a trust for accident victims, but he could also address - and reach conclusions - on other legal matters.

+Assuming the case does not settle quickly, Gerber indicated on Friday that he may be inclined to address questions of due process violations before those relating to potential fraud on the bankruptcy court, which would require plaintiffs to probe GM’s records.

+“I want to accomplish as much as we can before we get bogged down in discovery,” Gerber said.

-Ed Weisfelner, representing some of the plaintiffs, was also hesitant to embrace settlement talks right away, citing disruption to Feinberg's study as well as the ongoing investigations into the switch defect by regulators and federal officials.
+Ed Weisfelner, representing some of the plaintiffs, was hesitant to embrace settlement talks right away, citing disruption to Feinberg's study as well as the ongoing investigations into the switch defect by regulators and federal officials.
+"While we would rather mediate than litigate, I’m not sure the environment is such today that we’re being presented with that choice," Weisfelner said.

 (Editing by Howard Goller and Matthew Lewis)